 I’m a violinist and violist currently based in San Diego, California.
 I play a variety of genres and have performed throughout the USA, Mexico and Europe.
 I also enjoy singing and have been incorporating that into projects more recently.
 My work centers around collaboration and experimentation.
 I am interested in creating pieces that provide some kind of dialogue between personal and collective perspectives.

 In San Diego I perform with Quartet Nouveau, a string quartet that presents classical chamber music throughout Southern California.
 Quartet Nouveau is a non-profit organization and offers outreach concerts and chamber music coachings.
 Many of our concerts are free.
 I am also a member of Baby Bushka, an eight-piece all-female band celebrating the music of Kate Bush.
 Baby Bushka formed in October of 2017 with the idea to do a night of Kate Bush songs.
 Our first show in December of 2017 was a big hit, selling out the venue, and we went on to do shows in Los Angeles, Portland, and Seattle in the spring of 2018.
 We then took on the United Kingdom and Ireland, played eleven shows in two weeks and were able to connect with many Kate Bush fans and some of her collaborators as well.
-It was an incredible experience and I’m thrilled that we will head back to the UK and Ireland in the summer of 2019.
+It was an incredible experience and I’m thrilled to continue this project into 2019 and 2020, with a possible West Coast tour this fall and a return to the UK and Ireland in the spring of 2020.

 In 2014, I graduated from the University of California, San Diego with a doctoral degree in violin performance, focusing on avant garde repertoire and experimental practices.
 Being a part of the UCSD musical community allowed me to collaborate with awesome composers and performers such as Nicholas Deyoe, Leslie Leytham, Meghann Welsh, Yvette Janine Jackson, Bonnie Lander, Jonathan Piper, Clinton Ross Davis, Michiko Ogawa, Stephanie Aston, Katalin Lukács, Sam Dunscombe, Jessica Aszodi, Judith Hamann, Rachel Beetz, Todd Moellenberg, Clint McCallum, Carolyn Chen, Rick Snow, and Bob Pierzak, to name a few.
 I performed a number of premieres and studied with the late Hungarian violinist János Négyesy.
 I play often for San Diego New Music and Art of Élan.
 I’ve also had the opportunity to work with Los Angeles based ensembles WasteLAnd, wild Up, and NYC ensembles ICE and Bang on a Can All-Stars.